dotnet/linker/docs/illink-options.md

 Or you can specify what to do for the trimmed assemblies.

-Trimmed assemblies are the assemblies that have `AssemblyMetadata("IsTrimmable", "True")`.
+A trimmable assembly is any assembly that includes the attribute `System.Reflection.AssemblyMetadata("IsTrimmable", "True")`.

 You can specify what action to do on the trimmed assemblies with the option: